ProjectXMG999/CV_classifications_objdetection_andmore/README.md

-This repository include all about computer vision:
+This repository includes all about computer vision:
 - Two folders - ClassicalCV(focusing on OpenCV tool) and DeeplearningCV(modern solutions)
 - My miniprojects and Practical knowledge